umamahi01/DSA_TAP_ACAD/LinkedList/readme.txt

     * 1.creating a LinkedList
             -> to create a linkedlist first we need to create a node.
             -> Node has two things/parts 1.data
-                                         2.next node address(that is only called next_node_address(so basically it is a pointer that will point to next node))
+                                         2.next node address(that is only called next(so basically it is a pointer that will point to next node))
     * 2.Add element at first.
     * 3.Add element at last.
     *4.traverse an linkedlist.